satyakar3001/Manas-webpage/README.md

-# Manas Kumar Website - Content Editing Guide
+# Manas Behera Website - Content Editing Guide

 ## 📋 Overview
-This is a React-based website for Manas Kumar.
+This is a React-based website for Manas Behera.
 All content (text, images, links) can be edited through simple JSON files - **no coding experience required!**

 ## 🚀 Quick Start
 1. **Start the website**: Open terminal in the project folder and run `npm start`